Curriculum Vitæ

 consultant.

-NAGTY has now been replaced at Warwick by IGGY (International Gateway for Gifted Youth) which aims to use our experience of gifted education to bring together exceptional children from all over the world.
-So far there have been Summer and Winter schools in Warwick, Singapore and Botswana for which I have been a course leader again (Mathematics through the eyes of an ant).
+NAGTY was then replaced at Warwick by IGGY (International Gateway for Gifted Youth) which aimed to use our experience of gifted education to bring together exceptional children from all over the world.
+I was course leader for both Summer and Winter schools in Warwick, Singapore and Botswana (“Mathematics through the eyes of an ant”).

-From March 2011the strategic decision was made by the University to concentrate more on the online provision as part of the University’s strategy, and I am currently the Academic Leader in this process, with my duties shared between encouraging fellow academics to contribute exciting content and leading the Junior Commission, “Energy 2025″ (as well as providing content myself).
+From March 2011 the strategic decision was made by the University to concentrate more on the online provision as part of the University’s strategy, and I was the Academic Leader in the initial process, with my duties shared between encouraging fellow academics to contribute exciting content and leading the Junior Commission, “Energy 2025” (as well as providing content myself).
+The Summer Schools were restarted in Summer 2015 at Warwick where I once again ran a maths course “Infectious Mathematics”.

 Research Interests and Activities